-Wildwood recommends that all campers and staff use sunscreen and take sun protection precautions such as wearing protective clothing and hats, taking advantage of shade, and staying hydrated.
-Please send to camp sunscreen that you've determined is appropriate for your camper, and teach him/her to apply it.
-Provide enough to apply several times a day throughout the camp session.
-Wildwood staff will remind campers to apply sunscreen regularly and take other sun protection precautions.
-Staff will remind campers to apply multiple times a day.
+Wildwood recommends that all campers and staff use sunscreen and use sun precautions such as wearing protective clothing and hats, taking advantage of shade, and staying hydrated.
+Please send sunscreen that is appropriate for your camper, and teach him/her to apply it.
+Provide enough to apply several times a day.
+Wildwood staff will remind campers to apply sunscreen regularly and to take other sun protection precautions.